-A7: The Department has established a record retention schedule in compliance with state law.
-Generally speaking, the Division of Health Care Quality's records are retained for six years.
+The Department has established a record retention schedule in compliance with state law.
+Generally speaking, the Division of Health Care Facility Licensure and Certification's records are retained for six years.
 Due to space limitations, the Division only retains the most current two to three years of its records on-site.
 Older records are stored at the State Archives, and may require additional time for retrieval.
-Additional information on state law concerning public records can be found at: Public Records Division Links
+Additional information on state law concerning public records can be found at: Public Records Division Links.

 Providers may dispose of outdated records after the required retention period has passed.
 See the Department's Circular Letter regarding the Destruction of Medical Records for additional information.

-If you are an existing provider with questions, please contact the regional or program manager for your area, either directly or through the DHCQ receptionist at 617-753-8000.
+If you are an existing provider with questions, please contact the regional or program manager for your area, either directly or through the DHCFLC receptionist at 617-753-8000.